After being one-hit, Apaches need to win two straight

-Game 2 of the best-of-three series is scheduled for noon Saturday, once again at Christus Trinity Mother Frances Mike Carter Field.
+Game 2 of the best-of-three series is scheduled for noon Saturday, once again at Christus Trinity Mother Frances Mike Carter Field ini Tyler.

 The Apaches (35-14) must win on Saturday to force a noon Game 3 on Sunday.
 Admission is $5 per day with children 6 & under admitted free.